dorjeduck/momograd/README.md

 This repo contains the benchmark results from my local machine for reference.
 You might want to delete the `./benchmarks/results` folder before running your own benchmarks.

-### Future
+## Future

-To ensure our Mojo version remains true to the original implementation of `micrograd`, we refrained from utilizing SIMD operations in our Mojo version of it.
-However, the idea of `momogradx`, which would incorporate such optimizations, would be an appealing next learning step.
+To ensure `momograd` remains true to the original implementation of `micrograd`, we refrained from utilizing SIMD operations etc in our Mojo version of it.
+However, the idea of `momogradx`, which would incorporate such optimizations, could be an appealing next learning step.

-### License
+## License

 MIT